virtualnobi/MediaFiler/HOWTO-USE.md

 ## Running MediaFiler

 If you completed the installation as described, you have a shortcut on your desktop which will run MediaFiler in a directory of your choice.
 Clicking the shortcut will open MediaFiler with a standard initial image and a default layout of panes.
 A "pane" is a area inside the window showing certain information.
-Panes can be rearranged and hidden, and the current layout of all panes can be saved as a "perspective" and restored later.
+Panes can be rearranged and hidden, and the layout of all panes can be saved as a "perspective" and restored later.

 More information on how to change the window layout can be found at wxPython.AUI.